William Darke: Early life

-William Darke was born in Bucks County, Pennsylvania on May 6, 1736, the son of Joseph Darke and his wife, according to the "Hopewell Friends History."
-He was descended from early Quaker settlers at the Falls in Bucks County.
-He was a cousin of Benjamin Rush, signer of the Declaration of Independence.

-As a young child in 1740, Darke moved with his family moved to the Elk Branch near Shepherdstown, Virginia.
-Darke had two brothers and one sister.
-As a child he contributed to the household: he fished, ploughed, and planted.
+William Darke was born in Bucks County, Pennsylvania on May 6, 1736, the son of Joseph Darke.
+He was descended from early Quaker settlers who migrated from Britain to Bucks County, and was a cousin of Benjamin Rush, one of the Founding Fathers of the United States.
+Darke also had two brothers and one sister.
+As a young child, he moved with his family in 1740 to the Elk Branch near Shepherdstown, Virginia.
+Growing up, Darke fished, ploughed, and planted along his family.
 He was described as "a strong man of his hands", and "herculean".